Subregion Complementarity in AdS/CFT: Black holes

 The absence of an infalling observer implies that there is no semi-classical description at the stretched horizon for single-sided black holes.
 In this respect, the equivalence principle might be violated for single-sided black holes in quantum gravity (= finite $N$ CFT).
 This is completely different from eternal black holes where we have semi-classical descriptions corresponding to infalling observers.
 In eternal black holes, the static observer outside the horizon sees a mixed state.
 It can be purified by extending the Hilbert space.
 This extended description corresponds to the infalling observer.
 On the other hand, for the single-sided case, the state is already pure,\footnote{We consider a finite $N$ CFT on the compact space $S^{d-1}$.
-The operator algebra should be type I and there exist pure states.} with no room for extending the Hilbert space.
-Even if we could extend it, any added degrees of freedom would not entangle with the original ones and thus be completely decoupled.
+The operator algebra should be type I and there exist pure states.} with no room for extending the Hilbert space.\footnote{If we further perform coarse-graining for the pure state, we may obtain a mixed state and can consider the purification (for such attempts, see for example \cite{Engelhardt:2018kcs, Chandra:2022fwi, Kudler-Flam:2025cki, Mori:2025jej}).
+Our discussion here does not suppose such a coarse-graining (or consider only coarse-grainings that preserve the purity of our low-energy pure state).} Even if we could extend it, any added degrees of freedom would not entangle with the original ones and thus be completely decoupled.
 Thus, the black hole complementarity does not hold.
 As its name suggests, the subregion complementarity holds only when a subregion is under consideration.

 The possibility of the violation of the equivalence principle has been proposed by Mathur as the fuzzball conjecture \cite{Mathur:2005zp, Mathur:2009hf} (and later it was also argued as the fire wall \cite{Almheiri:2012rt}).\footnote{ In \cite{Czech:2012be}, it was discussed that the fuzzball-like structure should appear in the typical state corresponding to the black hole. } We here expect a brick wall-like behavior near the stretched horizon, where the bulk spacetime picture is not valid because of the shortage of degrees of freedom and the bulk semi-classical theory cannot be applied.
 Note that this discussion can be applied to a (hypothetical) static heavy star equilibrium with the radiation around it such that the would-be horizon inside the star is very close to the surface of the star.
 If the distance between them is the order of the Planck length, the shortage of degrees of freedom to reconstruct the bulk theory, like the brick wall model, occurs for the finite $N$ CFT \cite{Terashima:2020uqu} as the black hole case.
 In this case, the inside of the star cannot be described by the bulk theory.